HandsOnDataViz/book/docs/HandsOnDataViz.md

 Tell your story and show it with data, using free and easy-to-learn tools on the web.
-This introductory book teaches you how to design interactive charts and customized maps for your website, beginning with easy drag-and-drop tools, such as Google Sheets and Tableau Public, then gradually working up to editing open-source Chart.js and Leaflet code templates on GitHub.
+This introductory book teaches you how to design interactive charts and customized maps for your website, beginning with easy drag-and-drop tools, such as Google Sheets, Datawrapper, and Tableau Public.
+You’ll also gradually learn how to edit open-source code templates like Chart.js, Highcharts, and Leaflet on GitHub.
 Follow along with the step-by-step tutorials, real-world examples, and online resources.
 This book is ideal for students, non-profit organizations, small business owners, local governments, journalists, academics, or anyone who wants to tell their story and show the data.
 No coding experience is required.

 Read for free online at
 <a href="https://HandsOnDataViz.org" class="uri">https://HandsOnDataViz.org</a>